 What is MAISRC's relationship with the University?

 The Minnesota Aquatic Invasive Species Research Center is an interdisciplinary research center at the University of Minnesota.
 MAISRC may support research at any Minnesota-based academic or governmental research organization, depending on funding.
-Currently faculty members are housed in the following departments:
+Currently faculty members are housed in the following units:

 - Fisheries, Wildlife, and Conservation Biology